achieveagility/nx-publish/README.md

 ```
 yarn npm publish
-git push --atomic --follow-tags
 ```

-These are useful after versioning packages and creating updated Git tags, for example when using the [semver plugin for Nx](https://github.com/jscutlery/semver).
+This is useful after versioning packages, for example when using the [semver plugin for Nx](https://github.com/jscutlery/semver).

 ## Usage with Nx semver